 What are the down sides?
 Less Starbucks mainly.
-If you want to save, you have to cut erroneous spending.
-It’s not to say you can’t have fun, but ask yourself: “Would I have enough money to live or drink a $5 coffee every weekday for the next year?”
+If you want to save, you must cut erroneous spending.
+It’s not to say you can’t have fun, but ask yourself: “Would I rather have enough money to live work free or drink a $5 coffee every weekday for the next year?”
 It’s not always the coffee.
 It may be more walking or less clothes shopping.
 Think about your budget.
 How can you cut back?
-Would it really hurt that much?

 Ready to retire?
 Begin with these helpful topics!

-- Five Things We’ve Done to Hit Our FI – Your starting list, a list of things we did in the first half of 2017 in order to set ourselves up for a future.
+- Five Things We’ve Done to Hit Our FI – Your starting list, a list of things we did in the first half of 2017 to set ourselves up for a future.

 - Bricks on a Path – This is the first in getting a real set plan to accomplish anything.
 From FIRE to getting a dog or having a child.